-Retaliation against parties in Title IX cases will be addressed
+Retaliation against parties in Title IX cases is prohibited

-Retaliation means any adverse action taken against a person for making a good faith report of sexual assault, relationship violence, stalking or sexual harassment.
-It can also mean taking an adverse action against a person participating in or being a party to any of those proceedings.
-Retaliation includes threatening, intimidating, harassing, coercing and any other conduct that would discourage a reasonable person from engaging in activity protected under UCF’s Prohibition of Discrimination, Harassment and Related Interpersonal Violence.
+Retaliation means any adverse action taken against a person for making a good faith report of misconduct, such as reporting sex-based discrimination, sexual assault, relationship violence, stalking or sexual harassment.
+It can also mean taking an adverse action against a person participating in or being a party to an investigation, adjudication, or action taken in response to a report of misconduct.
+Retaliation includes threatening, intimidating, harassing, coercing and any other conduct that would discourage a reasonable person from engaging in activity protected under UCF’s Nondiscrimination Policy and/or Title IX Grievance Policy.

-Retaliation can include, but is not limited to, actions taken by the university, actions taken by one student against another student, actions taken by an employee against another employee or student, or actions taken by a third party against a student or employee.
-See the university’s Reporting Misconduct and Protection from Retaliation Policy.
+- Retaliation can include, but is not limited to, actions taken by the university, actions taken by one student against another student, actions taken by an employee against another employee or student, or actions taken by a third party against a student or employee.